The best dummies for soothing your baby: Tried and tested by parents and babies

 If you prefer to rely on tried and tested reviews, these are also overwhelmingly positive - including this one from our own Mother&Baby reviewer, Charlotte: "First time using this product my little boy took to it straight away.
 Looked comfortable and did not leave any marks on his skin.
 It allowed some time to catch up on chores whilst he napped peacefully whilst sucking his dummy."

 Like other MAM soothers, the Night Soother has been designed in cooperation with paediatricians and orthodontists and has a soft silicone teat.
-Named due to its glow in the dark feature, it glows brightly at night, making it easy for any parent to find in the dark without disturbing their little one.
+Named for its glow-in-the-dark feature, it glows brightly at night, making it easy for any parent to find in the dark without disturbing their little one.

 Read the full MAM Night Soother review.